Gravel Driveway Services in Eastman, GA.

 How much does a gravel driveway cost?

-In Dodge County, Georgia, gravel driveway installation typically costs between $8 and $18 per linear foot for a standard residential driveway, with full installations ranging from $2,000 to $8,000 or more depending on driveway length, base condition, and gravel type selected.
+A gravel driveway in Eastman, GA typically costs between $8 and $18 per linear foot for a standard residential installation, with full projects ranging from $2,000 to $8,000 or more depending on driveway length, base condition, and gravel type selected.
 Rural driveways in middle Georgia commonly run 300–800 feet, so total project cost is best framed by length rather than square footage.
 Pothole and rut repairs start around $200–$800 depending on scope, while full driveway restoration runs $1,000–$4,000 for most Dodge County properties.

 How deep should a gravel driveway be?

 In Dodge County, Georgia, a properly built gravel driveway should have a compacted base layer of crusher run at 4–6 inches depth, topped with 2–3 inches of surface gravel such as #57 crushed stone.
-Middle Georgia's red clay soil can shift and compress under load, making adequate base depth especially important for driveways that carry heavy vehicles.
+Middle Georgia's red clay soil can shift and compress under load, making adequate base depth especially important for any Eastman GA gravel driveway that carries heavy vehicles.
 Skipping the base layer and laying surface gravel directly on clay is one of the most common causes of driveway failure in this region.

 What is the best gravel for a driveway?